 Perfectly silver plated 4-valve piccolo trumpets.

-This ZeuS is ready to be fitted with valves and slides.
+A ZeuS Guarnerius BL trumpet ready to be fitted with valves and slides.
+Stupid

 Take a look at the reverse leadpipe design.
 Silly me not to have noticed.